Timinator2000/Algorithm_X/06 - your turn/07 - futoshiki solver.md

 -[] Post a message in the Codingame Forum.
 -[x] Create requirements to handle mutual exclusivity.
 -[] Call a special AlgorithmXSolver method.
+-[] Ask @5DN1L to reach out to Codingame directly.

 It looks like you will need some requirements to handle the mutual exclusivity created by each inequality.